ambiguousphoton/Gagan-Gayani/readme.md

 # GAGAN GYANI

+THIS MODULE HAS 3 PHASES:
+1. SOLAR SYSTEM SIMULATOR    ---> DOWNLOAD THIS
+2. HABITABLE ZONE CALCULATOR
+3. MACHINE LEARNING MODULE TO FIND EXOPLANETS

 <img src="gagangyani.PNG">
 Creating a simulation of the first four planets in the solar system (Mercury, Venus, Earth, and Mars) with accurate physics using pygame can be an exciting project! 🌌 Here's an outline of the steps to build such a simulation: